 Based on available clinical trial data, the safety and efficacy of the anticonvulsants for the management of seizure disorders are well established.
 At this time, there is insufficient evidence to suggest that one agent is more efficacious than another, or that one dosage formulation is more efficacious than another.

-67-157 Despite a lack of demonstrated superiority compared to other available anticonvulsant dosage formulations within clinical trials, diazepam rectal gel provides a beneficial route of administration compared to other agents in the class.
+69-167 Despite a lack of demonstrated superiority compared to other available anticonvulsant dosage formulations within clinical trials, diazepam rectal gel provides a beneficial route of administration compared to other agents in the class.
 Overall, this agent offers a clinical advantage over other anticonvulsants included in this review.
 Diazepam rectal gel is Food and Drug Administration (FDA)-approved for the management of selected, refractory patients with epilepsy, who are receiving a stable anticonvulsant regimen, and who require intermittent use of diazepam to control bouts of increased seizure.
 Results from several placebo-controlled trials support that diazepam rectal gel is beneficial in aborting an episode of acute repetitive seizures and reducing the recurrence of seizure shortly thereafter.
-Furthermore, current clinical guidelines recognize the anticonvulsants as the standard of care for the management of seizure disorders.
-5,6,7,10,11,200,201
+126,149-152 Furthermore, current clinical guidelines recognize the anticonvulsants as the standard of care for the management of seizure disorders.
+5,6,7,10,11,212,213

 Epilepsy pharmacotherapy requires individualization, and should be focused on controlling seizures, avoiding treatment-related adverse events and maintaining or restoring quality of life.
-Recommendations from current treatment guidelines for the management of seizure disorders are comprehensive and disorder-specific.
+4 Recommendations from current treatment guidelines for the management of seizure disorders are comprehensive and disorder-specific.
 Carbamazepine and lamotrigine are considered first-line for the treatment of patients with newly diagnosed focal seizures (partial seizures).
 Levetiracetam, oxcarbazepine or sodium valproate should be offered if first-line therapies prove inadequate, and adjunctive therapy should be considered if a second well-tolerated anticonvulsant also proves inadequate.
 Sodium valproate is recommended first-line for the treatment of patients with newly diagnosed generalized tonic-clonic focal seizures.
 Lamotrigine should be offered if sodium valproate proves inadequate, and carbamazepine and oxcarbazepine should be considered.
 Adjunctive therapy with clobazam, lamotrigine, levetiracetam, sodium valproate or topiramate should be offered to all patients if first-line therapies prove inadequate.
+For refractory focal seizures, if adjunctive treatment is ineffective or not tolerated, discuss with, or refer to, a tertiary epilepsy specialist.
+Other antiepileptics that may be considered by a specialist are eslicarbazepine acetate, lacosamide, phenobarbital, phenytoin, pregabalin, tiagabine, vigabatrin, and zonisamide.
 Vigabatrin oral solution is the only anticonvulsant FDA-approved for the management of infantile spasm.
 There is insufficient evidence to support the use of agents other than adrenocorticotropic hormone (ACTH) and vigabatrin for the treatment of infantile spasms.
 Evidence suggests that ACTH may be preferred over vigabatrin for short term management.
 Vigabatrin is also available as a tablet that is FDA-approved as adjunctive therapy for adult patients with refractory complex partial seizures.
-Use of vigabatrin is associated with progressive and permanent bilateral concentric visual field constriction, and may also reduce visual acuity.
+Use of vigabatrin is associated with progressive and permanent bilateral concentric visual field constriction, and may also reduce visual acuity.5